 Data in SQL databases is usually normalized.
 Therefore, queries for a single object or entity need to join data from multiple tables.
 As our tables grow in size, the joins can become costly.
-However, data in NoSQL databases is generally stored in a way that is already optimized for queries.
+However, data in NoSQL databases are generally stored in a way that is already optimized for queries.
 Hence, queries in NoSQL databases can be faster than SQL type databases.

 Some of the NoSQL databases map their data structures to those of popular programming languages.
 One of the best example in this category is the MongoDB that maps its data structure well with the Java programming language.
 Furthermore, this mapping allows developers to store their data in the similar manner as they use it in their application code.
 Additionally, this mapping can offer developers to write comparatively less code, and also reduces development time and future bugs.

 What are the Disadvantages of a NoSQL Database?

 One of the recognized disadvantages of NoSQL databases is that they don’t support ACID (atomicity, consistency, isolation, durability) transactions across multiple documents.
 Single record atomicity is possible for lots of applications with appropriate schema design.
 However, there are still many applications that may demand ACID across multiple records.
 Further, MongoDB included support for multi-document ACID transactions in the 4.0 release to address this drawback.